Just found this amongst my files, more than three years later. Something about labels, naming, and other games – I wrote this back in 2011.

 Keep going, don’t freeze it into “art”!

 Who says artists have to make money.
-Francis Ford Copolla
+Francis Ford Coppola

-I would add: Who says artists have to make art? (if Copolla still means that)
+I would add: Who says artists have to make art? (if Coppola still means that)